-Course Code: BBA3073 Course Title: Social Media ad HRM L-T-P-C 3 0 0 3 Version No. 1.0 Course Pre- Knowledge of Human Resource Management requisites Knowledge of HR functions Anti-requisites Nil Course Description functionalities of Human resource management and these functionalities through social media platfor conceptual in nature and provides an overview of media platform and its effectiveness in practicing functionalities of Human resource management and execution of these functionalities through social media platform.
+Course Code: BBA3073 Course Title: Social Media ad HRM L-T-P-C 3 0 0 3 Version No. 1.0 Course Pre- Knowledge of Human Resource Management requisites Knowledge of HR functions Anti-requisites Nil Course Description Subject will give an understanding about various sub functionalities of Human resource management and execution of these functionalities through social media platform.
 Course is conceptual in nature and provides an overview of various social media platform and its effectiveness in practicing functionalities of HRM.
-It will help the students in understanding the role of Course Out On successful completion of the course, the studen it shall be able Comes to: CO1: Describe the applicability of Social media in performing HR functionalities.
+It will help the students in understanding the role of social networking websites in doing HR activities.
+Course Out hall be able Comes to: CO1: Describe the applicability of Social media in performing HR functionalities.
 CO2: Explain the practice of recruitment through social media platform.
 CO3: Discuss the role of social media in effective training and development.
-CO4: Explain the role of social media in manpower planning and performance appraisal practices CO5: Application of employer branding activities through social Course The objective of the course is to familiarize the lea rners with the objective concepts of Social Media and HRM and attain Employability through Participative Learning techniques.
-Course Content: Introduction 10 Module 1 to social Sessions media media and human resource management, meaning, to using SNW for HR Functions, SNW for HR functions.
-Module 2 Social media and recruitment 10 Sessions • itment, types of recruitment, sources, methods, use o for recruitment f function, company recruitment practices through soc Module 3 Social media 10 and training Sessions Topics: training SNW.
-Topics: training, instructional approaches, methods, training and SNW, CBT and SNW.
+CO4: Explain the role of social media in manpower planning and performance appraisal practices CO5: Application of employer branding activities through social Course The objective of the course is to familiarize the learner ers with the objective concepts of Social Media and HRM and attain Employability Course Content: Introduction 10 Module 1 to social Sessions media media and human resource management, meaning, ter of using SNW for HR Functions, SNW for HR functions Module 2 Social media and recruitment 10 Sessions • itment, types of recruitment, sources, methods, use of s for recruitment f function, company recruitment practices through social Module 3 Social media 10 and training Sessions Topics: training, instructional approaches, methods, training and SNW, CBT and SNW.

-Social media
+Module 4 Social media

-M - 11 - 4 and Human 10
+and Human 10

-Module 4 Resource Sessions
+Resource Sessions

 planning